 Hole 7: 524m par 5 black, 444m par 5 red.

 A cut lunch and a water bag are needed to traverse this monster, which draws to its bunkered conclusion on the banks of the Campaspe River more than half a kilometre from the tee.
+Out-of-bounds to the left as the fairway narrows towards the green.
 Before hitting off 8, take a peek at the river bend to see if you can spot a yellow belly or even a platypus.